morganllewellynjones/HoneypotCaptchaTest/README.md

 ## Honeypot Captcha Test

 ### About the Study
-This test was created in the last week of Computer and Network Security I, as a project to determine if Honeypot Captcha's could be considered a reasonable defense against spambots in todays Internet.
+This test was created as a self-guided project in part of a Cybersecurity course to determine if Honeypot Captcha's could be considered a reasonable defense against spambots in todays Internet.

 To test our theory, we elected to create three similar but slightly different Node.js servers, each serving a simplistic blog.
 The normal_server, has no defenses of any kind.